fcbarbi/fcbarbi.github.io/index.md

 I am a researcher at the [CEF-SBS](https://www.sbs.edu/), the Center for Entrepreneurial Finance at the SBS Swiss Business School in Zurich, and a product manager developing tools for **Private Equity** investors.

-Previously, I was a **data scientist**, someone who breakes code hidden in lare amounts of data.
-I decode data looking for patterns to spot causality and trends.
+Previously, I was a **data scientist**, someone who breakes code hidden in large amounts of data ("bigdata" = big datasets).
+I decode data looking for patterns to spot **causality** and **trends**.
-I enjoy telling the story behind the numbers, to make them tell us their secrets, either by puting them in context or by exposing them, shining light on the truth.
+I enjoy telling the **story behind the numbers**, to make them tell us their secrets, either by puting them in context or by exposing their lies, shining light on the truth.

-My current research areas are **Blockchain** economics and **Macro-Finance**.
-I use Econometric and Machine Learning models to predict key economic and finance indicators (GDP, inflation, and prices or "Stochastic Discount Factors").
+My current research areas are **Blockchain** economics and **Macro-Finance** models.
+I use Econometrics and Machine Learning models to predict key economic and finance indicators (GDP, inflation, and prices or "Stochastic Discount Factors").

 My Doctorate is from the São Paulo School of Economics ([FGV](http://economics-sp.fgv.br/)) where I studied Monetary Policy, Asset Pricing and Financial Risk Management.